 HC directs HRD Ministry

-New Delhi, Apr 14: The Delhi High Court has directed the Secretary, HRD Ministry and Chairman, UGC to probe into the charges of corruption and nepotism against the Director, Consortium for Educational Communication(CEC) G D Sharma by an employee and file a report by April 19.
+New Delhi, Apr 14 (UNI) The Delhi High Court has directed the HRD Ministry Secretary and the UGC Chairman to probe into the charges of corruption and nepotism against Consortium for Educational Communication(CEC) Director G D Sharma and file a report by April 19.

 Justice S Ravinder Bhat said, ''The petitioner in these proceedings is aggreived what is alleged to be deliberate action to undermine her authority.''
 CEC Administrative officer Josie Mathew in a petition alleged that Mr G D Sharma had been harassing her ever since she joined the organisation as she pointed out some financial irregularities and nepotism in the organisation.